Payment credential independence

 Veliro sits between your application and the card networks, never between you and your processor.
 Card data enters through the Secure Fields SDK, we hold the network relationships directly, and a unified credential comes back in one synchronous call.
 Your acquirer choice stays yours.

-Integrate Secure Fields SDK
+Secure Fields SDK

 Three primitives.
 One contract surface.